MiSchroe/ioBroker.klf200/README.md

 -   scenesFound - Number of scenes found in the interface
 -   0..n - Channel for each scene
     -   productsCount - Number of products that are controlled through this scene
     -   run - Set this state to true to run the scene.
-This state is writable, only.
+If a scene is running this state is set to true.
     -   stop - Set this state to stop a running scene.
 This state is writable, only.

 ## Changelog